Women’s Equality Day: A Celebration of Female Leadership

 Tell us about someone who has inspired you along your journey.

 My first female boss was at Merrill Lynch back in 1989.
 She was an extraordinary person and a true role model and mentor.
 I watched and mirrored her interactions with her peers.
 With few exceptions, my boss being one of them, Wall Street was dominated by men in leadership roles and women in support roles.
-Watching how she expressed her opinions in this male dominated setting and achieve the admiration and respect of everyone in the legal department and in the business units we served, was a true learning experience for me.
-She had a great sense of humor, tons of humility, and she knew how to use her personality and intelligence to influence decision making.
+Watching how she expressed her opinions in this male-dominated setting and achieved the admiration and respect of everyone in the legal department and in the business units we served, was a true learning experience for me.
+She had a great sense of humor, and tons of humility, and she knew how to use her personality and intelligence to influence decision-making.

 Why do we need more women in leadership roles across industries?